 Interpret oral or sign language, or translate written text from one language into another.

-Interpreters & Translators employed in the PBS industry in the LA Basin Percentage of employment in this occupation across all industries
+Interpreters & Translators employed in the PBS industry in the LA Basin

 Interpreters & Translators are employed primarily in professional business services, health services and education.
 The top three component industries employing this occupation in the LA Basin are: